 State Department: File 649 (February 11, 1949)

-Released on February 11, 1949: A rogue Chinese warlord terrorizes the small village of Ming Goo and holds the State Department diplomats in the U.S. consul hostage.
+Released on February 11, 1949: (running time 1 hour and 26 minutes) A rogue Chinese warlord terrorizes the small village of Ming Goo and holds the State Department diplomats in the U.S. consul hostage.

 Produced by Sigmund Neufeld